 "The consultant team from ACRL provided us with a thorough analysis of our library’s potential, but even more importantly gave us ideas that we can act on immediately.
 I find myself referring to their report almost every week as we plan new programs and initiatives." - Catherine Kelley, Ph.D., Associate Provost for Educational Resources and Assessment, Fairleigh Dickinson University

 Read more conducting an external library review in: Malenfant, K. & Deiss, K. (2015).
 Successful external reviews: Process and practicalities.
 In Reviewing the Academic Library: A Guide to Self-Study and External Review.
 E. Mitchell & M. Seiden, (Eds.).
 Chicago, IL: Association of College and Research Libraries.

 The search for a new library dean or director should be grounded in sufficient information about the library and aspects of the campus community that would be attractive to prospective candidates.
 To help a college or university prepare for and carry out a successful search, two consultants review the proposed search approach and process (e.g., job ad, committee makeup, interview questions, etc.) and conduct a one-day site visit.
-While on campus, the consultants interview a variety of individuals and groups to identify the unique opportunities of the position, features of the institution that will draw qualified candidates and what the community hopes for in a new library leader.
-They deliver a report of about 15 pages that focuses on areas of strength within the library and specific recommendations on how to attract a quality pool of applicants.
+While on campus, the consultants interview a variety of individuals and groups to identify the unique opportunities of the position, features of the institution that will draw qualified candidates, and the campus community’s expectations and desired qualities of a new library leader.
+They deliver a report of approximately 15 pages that synthesizes their findings and provides specific recommendations for attracting a quality pool of applicants.
 Sample project fee: $8,000 (two consultants), plus travel.

 "Northeastern Illinois University recently engaged Kara Malenfant, Senior Strategist for Special Initiatives for ACRL, to create and facilitate a visioning program in our library as part of the University’s Innovation Roundtable series.
 ACRL had provided the Library with similar services in the past and I felt that they were the perfect choice for our program.
 Intended as a “kickoff” for our master space plan the event managed to generate the necessary discussion to begin engaging the library staff and our campus in this initiative.
 The report written by Ms. Malenfant also provided me with the necessary document in support of our Roundtable and additional rationale for our space plan.
 Whether it’s strategic planning, creating collaborative staff environments or developing strategies for implementing the ACRL Standards for Libraries in Higher Education, I believe that ACRL brings a high level of expertise and a neutral point of view to facilitate change.
 The role they play as the primary professional association for academic libraries also adds an additional level of legitimacy to our initiatives for university administrators and other campus stakeholders.
 We are updating the Library’s Strategic Plan in the fall and I will be contacting ACRL again to assist us with the process." - Carlos Melian, Dean of Libraries and Learning Resources, Northeastern Illinois University